-- Primary school classes: I spent three years implementing music classes at two neighbouring primary schools in rural West Limerick, Ireland.
+- Primary school classes: I was granted funding from County Limerick Ireland to bring separate rural schools together to build mutually beneficial combined music programmes.
+I spent three years implementing music classes at two neighbouring schools.
 This involved teaching entire classes to play instruments, sing, improvise and perform short concerts as well as undergo some group performance exams.
-I was granted funding from the local council to bring separate schools together to build mutually beneficial combined music programmes.

 CV: Music Educator Experience

 Supervisor at the University of Cambridge, UK 2017-current

 - Supervising undergraduates in Music Analysis courses at Clare College and Critical Debates in Education for the Faculty of Education.

 - I established Homerton Jazz, which grew in less than three years to become Cambridge’s most active college jazz programme.